opensearch-project/documentation-website/_api-reference/index-apis/flush.md

 **Introduced 1.0**
 {: .label .label-purple }

 The Flush API takes all in-memory operations and stores them to segments on disk.
-Operations flushed to an index segment are no longer needed in transaction logs in the event of a cluster restart because these operations are now stored in the Lucene Index.
+Operations flushed to an index segment are no longer needed in transaction logs during a cluster restart because these operations are now stored in the Lucene Index.

-OpenSearch automatically performs flushes in the background based on certain conditions such as the size of the transaction log, controlled by the `index.translog.flush_threshold_size` setting.
-Therefore, the use of the Flush API should only be reserved for rare instances, such as a manual cluster restart or freeing up in-memory disk space.
+OpenSearch automatically performs flushes in the background based on conditions like transaction log size, which is controlled by the `index.translog.flush_threshold_size` setting.
+Use the Flush API sparingly, for example, for manual restarts or freeing up memory.

 ## Path and HTTP methods